Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: The bosonized description

 By solving (\ref{eq: dimensionless schroedinger}), one obtains the dimensionless Hamiltonian eigenvalues and dimensionless eigenstates.
 From these we immediately know the energy difference $\Delta \EE_{i,j}/g=(a \Delta \EE_{i,j})\sqrt{x}$ between the $i$-th and the $j$-th eigenstates.\footnote{The ground state is referred to as $0$-th state.} Additionally, under bosonization the spatially-averaged electric field operator is proportional to the $\varphi$ operator,

 It follows that the expectation value and the standard deviation of the electric field for the $i$-th Hamiltonian eigenstates $\ket{\psi_i}$ are

 With the Schr\"odinger equation and the observables to compute at hand, we can use the standard shooting method to solve the quantum mechanics numerically.
 To do so we need one more input, the value of the prefactor $c$.
 This factor hasn't been computed analytically for arbitrary coupling $g$.
 Instead, we determine the prefactor $c$ for given $m/g$ and $mL$ numerically by comparing the predictions of a single benchmark quantity from the numerical quantum mechanics and the lattice simulation data.
 We choose this benchmark quantity to be the energy difference between the first excited and ground states $\Delta \EE_{1,0}/g$ for $\alpha=0.5$.
 By numerically solving the quantum mechanics for a set of trial values of $c$, we find the optimal value of $c$ up to $\Op(0.01)$ that generates the closest value of the benchmark quantity to the one obtained from lattice data for specified $m/g$, $mL$ and $N$.
 Let us denote the prefactor obtained in this way by $c(m/g,mL;N)$.
-Tables \ref{table: c_nQM_vs_LAT_1_mog=50} and \ref{table: c_nQM_vs_LAT_2_mog=50} summarizes the optimal $c(m/g,mL;N)$ obtained from numerical quantum mechanics (nQM), the lowest few energy differences and $\sigma_{E/g,0}$ and $\sigma_{E/g,1}$ computed using the same optimal $c$, together with the same quantities calculated using lattice simulation (LAT) for the examples of $m/g=50$, $mL=8,4,1$ on $N=10$ lattice.
+Tables \ref{table: c_nQM_vs_LAT_1_mog=50} and \ref{table: c_nQM_vs_LAT_2_mog=50} summarize the optimal $c(m/g,mL;N)$ obtained from numerical quantum mechanics (nQM), the lowest few energy differences and $\sigma_{E/g,0}$ and $\sigma_{E/g,1}$ computed using the same optimal $c$, together with the same quantities calculated using lattice simulation (LAT) for the examples of $m/g=50$, $mL=8,4,1$ on $N=10$ lattice.

-Once we have determined $c$ we can compute many other values and check that the bosonized theory indeed corresponds to the fermionic theory with the best-fit value $c(m/g,mL;N)$.
+Once the best-fit value $c(m/g,mL;N)$ is determined, we compute other observables with this $c$ and find that the bosonized theory indeed corresponds to the original fermionic theory.
 For the examples presented in the tables, the energy differences between higher excited states and $\sigma_{E/g,0}$, $\sigma_{E/g,1}$ are close to their lattice counterparts even for $\alpha\neq0.5$.
 We confirm that the consistency holds true throughout the ranges of $m/g$ and $mL$ we explored.
 In this sense, the prefactors $c(m/g,mL;N)$ are quite reliable.
 The physical prefactor, which is independent of lattice parameters, is attained by a continuum extrapolation of $c(m/g,mL;N)$.
 More details about the extrapolation procedure and the prefactor's dependence on $m/g$ and $mL$ are summarized in Appendix \ref{sec: prefactor}.

 \begin{landscape}

 \end{landscape}